bjiangch/REANN-MPI/README.md

 mpirun -np numprocesses path_of_lammps/lmp_mpi -in in.lmp
 ```

-For example, if you run one simulation with `processors 2 2 2`, numprocesses shoule be 8.
+For example, if you run one simulation with `processors 2 2 2`, numprocesses should be 8.
 The allocation of corresponding computing resources is usually done by a job system such as Slurm.
 We also provide an example `job-md.slurm`.